-Does medical history explain problems for adopted woman?
+Does my medical history explain my problems?

 I was adopted at birth.
 I have some information on my birth mother, but limited information on medical and nationality background.
 I know I have two half sisters and that I was the product of an affair.
 I have always wanted to connect with my birth family but also don't want to unearth any pain for her and I highly understand privacy issues.

 I have suffered with addiction on and off for years.
 I was diagnosed with ADHD two years ago and am currently going through a divorce and I have three delightful kids.
 I have also been involved for almost two years in an affair with a married sheriff SGT.
 I have many questions and do have some insight on hereditary issues.
 The addiction and ADHD I know are linked.
 Please let me know how I can research this further.
 I'm not sure what backround info. you need from me exactly but I'll do my best.
 There was no history of cancer or heart problems, my nationality is Irish, Welsh and Dutch.
 My half sisters were approximately 2-6 years, they were blond haired and brown eyed, my Mom was blond and blue.
 Not at all my likeness, however.

 As of yet, none of my children seem to be ADD or ADHD.
 I had doubts about my oldest daughter being ADD because she seems distracted or hyper-focused much of the time at home.
 However this entire school year she has turned on a light, is overflowing with high self esteem, has made the honor roll each semester and has made all stars in soccer and softball!
 My other two are equal achievers.